jameshughes89/cs101/site/topics/intro/intro.rst

     about Social Science?
 Humanities?
 Art?
 Talk with your neighbours.

-What prerequisites do I need?
+What Prerequisites Do I Need?
 =============================

 * Curiosity